sarmadchandio/sarmadchandio.github.io/_pages/research.md

 <!-- Social Media Radicationzation -->
 <p style="margin-bottom:-25px; font-size:24px; font-family:Forum; font-weight:bold;"> The Effect of Using Social Media on Abortion Attitudes | Working</p>
 <br/>
-Alongside traditional news, social media serves as a crucial source of news and information regarding contentious issues such as abortion.
-What sets social media apart from traditional news is its tendency  tendency to create a filter bubble around one's own opinions.
-This tendency varies across different platforms.
-In a logitudinal survey, we collect the opinions of individuals on abortion in two waves, distanced a year apart (2021-2022).
-We also collect their behavioral data usage during this time frame to have a complete picture of their consumption pattern in this time frame.
-Using both the data sources, we compare the social media histories of various users to quantify the influence of various social media in swaying user opinions.
+What sets social media apart as a news source from traditional media is its tendency to create a filter bubble around one’s opinions.
+In a longitudinal survey, we collect the opinions of individuals on abortion in two waves, distanced a year apart (2021-2022).
+We also collect their behavioral data usage during this time frame to receive a complete picture of their consumption pattern.
+Using both these data sources, we compare the social media histories of users to quantify its influence in swaying user opinions.
 <br/> <br/> <br/>